krukowskid/krukowskid.github.io/_posts/2024-03-19-Centralized-Configuration-with-Azure-App-Configuration.md

 key = service1:databaseName | value = "orange" | label = tenantB
 ```

-## Managing enteries with Terraform
+## Managing entries with Terraform

 Since I manage all my infrastructure using Terraform, I also had to design a system that would allow me to manage application entries independently from each service Terraform definition.